isomerpages/moe-bedoksouthsec/_admissions/Admissions.md

 ### 1. Direct School Admission (DSA)

-Direct School Admission for secondary schools (DSA-Sec) allows students to apply to some schools before taking the PSLE.
-Students apply based on their talent in sports, CCAs and specific academic areas.
+Direct School Admission for secondary schools (DSA-Sec) allows students to apply to some schools before taking the Primary School Leaving Examination (PSLE).
+Students may apply based on their talent in sports, CCAs and specific academic areas.

-For 2022, Bedok South Secondary School will offer Secondary One places to aspiring students with the desire to be developed under our key distinctive programmes via the DSA-Sec Exercise.
+For 2023, Bedok South Secondary School will offer Secondary One places to aspiring students with the desire to be developed under our key distinctive programmes via the DSA-Sec Exercise.
 We are looking for students who are passionate about these areas and are willing to contribute to the school and society.
 The key distinctive programmes are:

 (i)      Entrepreneurship and Innovation: Innovation; and

 (ii)     Sports and Games:

-*    Badminton (Boys &amp; Girls)
+a.
+Badminton (Boys &amp; Girls)

-*    Floorball (Boys &amp; Girls)
+b.
+Floorball (Boys &amp; Girls)

-*    Football (Boys)
+c.
+Football (Boys)

-*    Netball (Girls)
+d.
+Netball (Girls)

-*    Outdoor Adventure (Boys &amp; Girls)
+e.
+Outdoor Adventure (Boys &amp; Girls)

-*    Swimming (Boys &amp; Girls)
+f.
+Swimming (Boys &amp; Girls)